-We offer a range of training programmes, to equip your staff with practical tools to help them measure and improve the customer experience through their customer’s eyes.
+We offer customer experience training programmes to equip your staff with practical tools and techniques to help them understand, measure and improve service as your customers see it.
 We call these programmes ‘Safaris’.

 Staff are encouraged to spend time in the field, ‘on Safari’, either in their own environments or from a different sector, observing actual experiences, tracking customer journeys, measuring activities and talking to customers and staff.